Dibba leads Southern Illinois against Missouri State - WTOP News

 BOTTOM LINE: Southern Illinois hosts Missouri State after Ali Abdou Dibba scored 33 points in Southern Illinois’ 90-86 loss to the Belmont Bruins.

 The Salukis are 3-3 on their home court.
-Southern Illinois has a 3-10 record against opponents over .500.
+Southern Illinois has a 3-7 record in games decided by 10 or more points.

-The Bears have gone 0-5 against MVC opponents.
-Missouri State ranks eighth in the MVC scoring 31.0 points per game in the paint led by Michael Osei-Bonsu averaging 8.4.
+The Bears are 0-5 in MVC play.
+Missouri State is eighth in the MVC with 31.1 rebounds per game led by Michael Osei-Bonsu averaging 7.3.

-Southern Illinois is shooting 44.1% from the field this season, 3.0 percentage points lower than the 47.1% Missouri State allows to opponents.
-Missouri State averages 70.9 points per game, 5.4 fewer points than the 76.3 Southern Illinois gives up.
+Southern Illinois’ average of 6.3 made 3-pointers per game this season is just 0.8 fewer made shots on average than the 7.1 per game Missouri State gives up.
+Missouri State averages 7.0 made 3-pointers per game this season, 1.1 fewer made shots on average than the 8.1 per game Southern Illinois gives up.

-TOP PERFORMERS: Dibba is scoring 15.9 points per game with 4.3 rebounds and 1.9 assists for the Salukis.
+The Salukis and Bears square off Saturday for the first time in conference play this season.

-Dez White is shooting 37.6% from beyond the arc with 2.6 made 3-pointers per game for the Bears, while averaging 15.8 points.
+TOP PERFORMERS: Jarrett Hensley is averaging 10.3 points and 5.8 rebounds for the Salukis.

 LAST 10 GAMES: Salukis: 3-7, averaging 69.2 points, 30.6 rebounds, 13.1 assists, 6.5 steals and 3.1 blocks per game while shooting 43.8% from the field.
 Their opponents have averaged 75.9 points per game.